AD757/REACTPortfolio/README.md

 # Personal portfolio site
-For this project I created a personal portfolio site.
+For this project I created a personal portfolio site with an API weather call.

 # Resources
 React Components and layout from React-MDL.